vuestorefront/vue-storefront/packages/core/docs/guide/theme.md

 ### How to send notification?

-To send a new notification you need to only import `useUiNotification` from composables and pass `type` and `message` to `send` function.
-Rest parameters are optional.
+To send a new notification you need to only import `useUiNotification` from composables and pass `type` and `message` to the `send` function.

 ```js
 import { useUiNotification } from '~/composables';